-For more information visit www.fireandemergency.nz
+For more information, visit www.fireandemergency.nz

+Fire seasons

-There are three fire seasons you should be aware of: Open fire season - a fire permit is not required to light a fire in the open air.
+Open fire season - a fire permit is not required to light a fire in the open air.

-Restricted fire season - in this season a fire permit from your local Rural Fire Authority is required before you can light a fire in the open air.
+Restricted fire season - in this season a fire permit from Fire and Emergency is required before you can light a fire in the open air.

-Prohibited fire season - means a total fire ban is in place.
-Lighting fires in the open air is not permitted,
+Prohibited fire season - this means a total fire ban is in place.
+Lighting fires in the open air is not permitted.

-For the current fire season and to apply for fire permits contact your local Rural Fire Authority or visit www.checkitsalright.nz
+For the current fire season and to apply for fire permits, contact Fire and Emergency NZ on 09 486 7948 or visit checkitsalright.co.nz